Gauravsaha-97/Cardiovascular-Disorder-Predictor/README.md

 The best Accuracy Score is achieved by using K-Nearest Neighbors Algorithm with n_neighbors = 6.
 The Accuracy achieved is around 87%.
 So, I have used that model in the web application.
 The interface of the app is built using Streamlit.

-The link to the dataset is [Heart Disorder Data](https://www.kaggle.com/ronitf/heart-disease-uci).
+The link to the dataset is [Heart Disorder Data](https://www.kaggle.com/ronitf/heart-disease-uci) Do 🌟 if you find this project useful.